-First things first, before cleaning with anything at all—including water—it would be an advisable idea for you to check your carpet material, assess and see what exactly you are working with.
+First, it would be an advisable idea for you to check your carpet material, assess, and see what you are working with.

-If your carpet does not have any such treatment whatsoever, though, you may want to consider applying the different sealers and protectants we mentioned above.
+If your carpet does not have any such treatment whatsoever, though, you may want to consider applying the different sealers and protectants I will mention below.

 Regardless of whether you know the answers to the questions above, you will still need to check your owner’s manual for your carpet-cleaning guidelines.

 You do not want to ruin your pontoon carpet, after all.
-That goes double for any important strip sealants, or just voiding your warranty in general.
+That goes double for any necessary strip sealants or just voiding your warranty in general.
 These aspects are your first lines of defense should your carpet get into a rough patch.

 Treat them as such.

-How Is Your Pontoon Carpet Attached To The Boat Deck?
+How Is Your Carpet Attached To The Deck?

-Here is another tidbit that should be covered in your owner’s manual.
-In one word: Glue.
-In most cases, your pontoon carpet will be glued to your deck.
+Here is another tidbit that your owner’s manual covers.
+It’s glue.
+In most cases, your pontoon carpet is glued to your deck.

 - Is your pontoon carpet glue water-resistant?